kunigami/kunigami.github.io/blog/_posts/2012-09-16-flood-it!-an-exact-approach.md

 tags: [approximation algorithms, c++, coin-or, computational complexity, integer programming]
 ---

 [Flood-it](http://www.labpixies.com/gadget_page.php?id=10) is a game created by LabPixies, which was recently aquired by Google.

 The game consists of a $$n \times n$$ board with random colors cells.
-Let's call the top-left cell a *None* and the region connected to the seed cell and with the same color as it, the *None*.
+Let's call the top-left cell a *seed cell* and the region connected to the seed cell and with the same color as it, the *flooded region*.
 At each round, the player chooses a color for the flooded region which may flood adjacent regions, expanding the flooded region.
 The final objective is to flood all the board.

 <figure class="center_children">
     <a href="http://kunigami.files.wordpress.com/2013/09/flooding.png"><img src="{{site.url}}/resources/blog/2012-09-16-flood-it!-an-exact-approach/2013_09_flooding.png" alt="" /></a>